citizensadvice/design-system/README.md

 ## Building

-Just run `yarn build` and this will compile all the SCSS into the `lib` folder.
+Just run `yarn build` and this will compile all the SCSS into the `css` folder.

 ## Testing